 (a) our subcontractors and agents;

-(c) entities that conduct drug and alcohol tests on our behalf;
+(c) entities that conduct licence checks on our behalf;

 5. how do we hold personal information?